 Upon implementing the privatization projects, new tasks were assigned to the LM Department, represented by reconsidering the station designs and focusing on security, safety and health conditions therein.
 In this regard, and in collaboration with an international consulting office, a guidebook for the design and construction of fuel stations and tanks was developed, in addition to exercising supervision over "Al-Oula" and "Al-Soor" companies to ensure that all conditions and specifications stipulated by KNPC are complied with.

 KNPC has drawn an ambitious plan to construct 100 new filling stations in various regions of Kuwait to meet the country's needs in the forthcoming years, whereas these stations fall under five groups.

-Many stations were inaugurated in Sabah Al-Ahmad City, Jaber Al-Ahmad City, Northwest Al-Sulaibikhat, Al-Abdali Farms area, and Saad Al-Abdullah City, bringing the total operating stations owned by the company to 57 operating temporarily to serve areas where no filling stations are available.
+Many stations were inaugurated in Sabah Al-Ahmad City, Jaber Al-Ahmad City, Northwest Al-Sulaibikhat, Al-Abdali Farms area, and Saad Al-Abdullah City, bringing the total operating stations owned by the company to 61, in addtion to 5 Mobile Stations to serve areas where no filling stations are available.

 Local Marketing Department exerts great efforts to maintain the environment, health and safety, using the following:

 The introduction of the Vapor Recovery Unit (VRU);